 Apply it to the Soil

-Nourish your houseplant's roots by applying Epsom salts directly to your potting soil.
-If you have multiple houseplants that you wish to feed, save yourself time by creating a big batch of Epsom salt solution.
-Mix 2 tablespoons of salt with a gallon of water, and water your houseplants with enough of the solution that moisture appears in the bottom drainage holes of each pot.
+Nourish your houseplant's roots by applying Epsom salts directly to the potting soil.
+If there are multiple houseplants that you wish to feed, save time by creating a big batch of Epsom salt solution.
+Mix 2 tablespoons of Epsom salt with a gallon of water, and water them with enough of the solution that moisture appears in the bottom drainage holes of each pot.

-Alternatively, measure the height of your houseplant in feet.
+Alternatively, measure the height of the houseplant in feet.
 You need a teaspoon of Epsom salt for each foot.
 Sprinkle the salt around the base of the plant.
-Water immediately to help dissolve the salt and carry it down to your houseplant's roots.
+Water immediately to help dissolve the salt and carry it down to the houseplant's roots.

 Spray it on the Houseplant's Leaves

-The minerals in Epsom salt are taken up quickly through your houseplant's leaves when the salt is sprayed directly on the foliage as a foliar spray.
+The minerals in Epsom salt are taken up quickly through the houseplant's leaves when the salt is sprayed directly on the foliage as a foliar spray.
 In fact, foliar sprays may work faster than root applications.
 Dissolve a tablespoon of Epsom salt into a gallon of water.
-Pour the salty solution into a spray bottle and mist all exposed parts of your houseplant evenly.
+Pour the salty solution into a spray bottle and mist all exposed parts of the plant evenly.
 Use enough spray so that the leaves are dripping wet.

 Examples for Specific Houseplants